Growing Zones: 7-10 outdoors(hardy down to 10℉) 7-10 outdoors

 - Harvest Time:

 - Winter-early spring

 Turn Your Garden into a Tropical Paradise

 Transforming your garden or backyard into a tropical retreat has never been easier thanks to the Loquat.
-Plant them by themselves or intermingle this Asian beauty with a few palm trees and you can create a tropical paradise right at home.
+Plant them by themselves or intermingle with a few palm trees, and you can create a tropical paradise right at home.

 Capable of tolerating winds, drought and a wide spectrum of soil types, Loquats thrive in full sun and do well in partial shade.
-Well draining soil and plenty of water are about all your Loquat will require.
-Be aware that if you are in growing zone 7, the fruit will drop off the tree once the temperature dips to 25F.
-You can easily prevent this keeping your Loquat in a container and moving it inside before temperatures dip below freezing.
-This will ensure you get a healthy harvest of delicious Loquats.
+Well-draining soil and plenty of water are about all your Loquat will require.
+However, the top perk is your Loquat's strong beginning.

 Customer Reviews & Photos